Mikhak90/Sample-Code-for-Test/README.md

 ### Binary Search
 It is a search algorithm worked over a sorted list by repeatedly dividing the search interval in half.
 It works based on the comparison between the middle element and narrows the search range.
 It has a time complexity of O(log n).
-It includes a unit-test function
+It includes a unit-test function.

 ### Bubble Sort
 It compares adjacent elements and swaps them if they are in the wrong order.
-Its time complexity is O(n^2)
+Its time complexity is O(n^2).
+It includes a unit-test function.

+### fibonacci sequence
+It can be calculated in two ways, iterative and recursive, where both are addressed in the code.
+In mathematical format, it is shown as:
+F(0) = 0
+F(1) = 1
+F(n) = F(n-1) + F(n-2) for n > 1